Introducing EU Data Hosting to power your CX programs globally, without any friction. Learn more ➝

 For internal communication and collaboration, integration with a survey tool is super important for product or SaaS-based companies.
 Let’s understand with the examples of top collaboration tools:

-Slack: With feedback tool integration, you can send surveys to your team members and in meeting that they can take within the Slack window.
-Moreover, whenever you receive responses to your surveys, you can forward them to others on Slack so the relevant personnel can take action.
+Slack: With feedback tool integration, you can send surveys to your team members while in a meeting so that they can take the survey within the Slack window.
+Additionally, whenever you receive responses to your surveys, you can forward them to others on Slack so the relevant personnel can take action.

 Moreover, this is also great for internal product feedback.
 Let’s say you add a new feature to your photo editing app.
 You can ask the internal members to try out the feature and then collect their detailed feedback with Slack surveys.